-If your organization is in the process of researching video surveillance options, here’s an overview of eight important questions to ask before investing in a video surveillance system.
+If your organization is researching, here’s an overview of eight important questions to ask before investing in a video surveillance system.

-Each business has different needs and goals when it comes to their video surveillance system.
-As such, the right types of cameras vary when outfitting a business video security system.
+Each business has different security needs and goals.
+As such, the right types of cameras vary when outfitting a commercial security system.

 Indoor cameras are the most discreet, multi-functional, and versatile of the camera types.
 From customer flow analysis to theft investigation and employee monitoring, these cameras can monitor an entire room without blind spots.

-Unlike indoor cameras, outdoor cameras are specifically designed to endure outdoor conditions.
-Reinforced housing protects hardware from extreme temperatures and high humidity, while optimizing visibility in poor lighting conditions.
+Outdoor cameras are specifically designed to endure outdoor conditions.
+Reinforced housing protects hardware from extreme temperatures and high humidity while optimizing visibility in poor lighting conditions.